glato/emerge/README.md

 ```

-👍 **And that's it!**
+## 👍 **And that's it!**

-After this your scan output (including your interactive web app) can be found at the directory that you created and set in the config parameter `export` -> `directory`, as seen below.
+After this your scan output (including your interactive web app) can be found at the directory that you created and set in the config parameter `export` -> `directory`, as seen  in the logs above.

 A full YAML configuration that contains both file and entity scan has the following format: